livetrails/targetjs/README.md

 17. **Postfix `$$` to the target name**
 A target name ending with `$$` indicates indicates that it will be activated only after the preceding target has completed, along with all its imperative targets, and after all API results have been received without error.

-17. **this.prevTargetValue**
-It holds the value of the preceding target.
-If the preceding target involves API calls, a single $ postfix means it will hold one API result at a time, as the target is activated with each API response.
-If the target is postfixed with $$, it will have the results as an array, ordered by the sequence of API calls rather than the order in which the responses are received.

-19. **this.isPrevTargetUpdated()**
-It returns `true` if the previous target has been updated.
-This method is useful when a target is activated externally, such as by a user event, rather than by the preceding target.

 2. **onEnabled**
 Determines whether the target is eligible for execution.
 If enabledOn() returns false, the target remains active until it is enabled and gets executed.